gocomet/target.js/README.md

 # Target.js!

+(This project is still in development and has no stable release as of yet.
+Expect bugs.)

 Target.js doesn't do much.
 But what it does, it does well.
 It adds functionality to your DOM elements using data-attributes.
 It lets you:

 - Show elements